ah584d/sps-homework/README.md

 ## Reasons Behind Technical Choices
 1. I invest a lot of time searching some houses pictures and host them online somewhere, and DB is hosted in Atlas in free account (only one user connection allowed)
 2. Password is not encrypted, I passed it as clear text in the API, thing that I won't do in Prod level, this is a shortcut for the demo.
-3. I used context instead of normal state management (redux, zustand....).
-4. No cache management and ahead of time pictures loading
+3. No cache management and ahead of time pictures loading
-5. I did some shortcut in FE implementation in sync. between FE and BE (I would have use something most robust like Redux toolKit or TanStack Query for Production level project...)
+4. I did some shortcut in FE implementation in sync. between FE and BE (I would have use something most robust like Redux toolKit or TanStack Query for Production level project...)

 ## Installation